The CNIL Worldwide

 The Council of Europe

-For about ten years, the CNIL has engaged itself in a data protection promotional campaign within francophone countries.
-These actions have given way to the creation in 2007 of the Association Francophone des Autorités de Protection des Données Personnelles (Association for Francophone Data Protection Authorities), which partners with the International Organisation of La Francophonie (OIF).
-Its success has also brought about the adoption of privacy rights legislation by countries within the francophone zone including Burkina-Faso, Turkey, Morocco, Madagascar and Mali.
+For over 10 years, the CNIL has been engaged in a data protection promotional campaign within francophone countries.
+These actions have led to the creation in 2007 of the Association francophone des autorités de protection des données personnelles (Association for Francophone Data Protection Authorities), which partners with the International Organisation of La Francophonie (OIF).
+Its success has also brought about the adoption of privacy rights legislation by countries within the francophone zone such as Burkina-Faso, Turkey, Morocco, Madagascar and Mali.
 As of 2020, 67 out of 88 member states of La Francophonie have adopted data protection laws, while 50 of them now have their own data protection authority.